holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_structured.md

 0. Create a function that takes a list of integers as an input and returns a new list of all of the integers that are **odd** in the original list.
     - For example: `[3, 1, 7, 6, 6, 10] -> [3, 1, 7]`
-    - Hint: The "modulo" operator (`%`) will be helpful here
+    - Hint: the "modulo" operator (`%`) will be helpful here
 0. Create a function that takes a dictionary of integers mapped to integers as an input and returns a new dictionary that contains all of the key/value pairs from the input dictionary where: the keys are even and the values are odd.
     - For example: `{2: 5, 3: 6, 7: 7, 4: 11} -> {2: 5, 4: 11}`
-    - Hint: Create an empty dict and add to it using the accumulator pattern
+    - Hint: create an empty dict and add to it using the accumulator pattern
 0. Create a function that takes a list of integers as an input and returns a new list of all of the integers in the original list that have exactly two zeroes.
     - For example: `[101, 500, 2031, 2030, 9000] -> [500, 2030]`
-    - Hint: Convert the integers to strings
+    - Hint: convert the integers to strings
     - Hint: `.count()`
 0. Create a function that takes an integer and a list of integers as inputs and returns a boolean of whether the integer is divisible by ALL of the integers in the list.
     - For example: `12, [1, 2, 3, 4, 6] -> True`
     - For example: `9, [1, 3, 4] -> False`
-    - Hint: Use a loop with `return False` inside and `return True` outside the loop
+    - Hint: use a loop with `return False` inside and `return True` outside the loop
 0. Create a function that takes an integer as an input and returns a boolean of whether that number is a prime or not.
     - For example: `12 -> False`